Published 31 Jan 2023

 - secure availability of products;

-- identify exclusivity of supplies; and
+- identify exclusivity of supplies;

-- increase the distribution potential of products.
+- increase the distribution potential of products; and

-Key Elements of a Distribution Agreement
+Key Elements of a Distribution Agreement Checklist

-A distribution agreement must clearly define its purpose which includes the appointment, acceptance, and scope of agreement between the supplier and the distributor.
+A distribution agreement must clearly define its purpose which includes the appointment, acceptance, and scope of the agreement between the supplier and the distributor.
 The distribution agreement also states whether product distribution is exclusive or non-exclusive within a defined territory.

 Terms and conditions should be stated clearly by agreement clauses for the reference of sellers and distributors.
-Agreement clauses enumerate each party’s responsibility for easy accountability in case issues regarding missed deliveries, inappropriate re-branding of products, or other contract breaches are committed.
+Agreement clauses enumerate each party’s responsibility and obligation for easy accountability in case issues regarding missed deliveries, inappropriate re-branding of products, or other contract breaches are committed.
 The agreement clauses are the declaration of negotiable terms and liabilities agreed upon by both parties.

 Components of a Good Distribution Agreement Template